Learn

 Choosing a college major is a significant milestone.
 And while many students end up with traditional majors such as accounting, English, and political science, others explore less traditional options.

-PFC 101 member Laura H. asked parents to share their students’ not so “run of the mill” picks.
+PFC 101 member Laura H. asked parents to share their students’ not so “run-of-the-mill” picks.

 As one parent noted, there’s no shortage of what students can study these days.
 Here are some highlights: